ARCHIVED-mean-stack/session-9/readme.md

 });
 ```

 Set an absolute path.
-Note that we need to inject $location into the controller in obth the array and the function:
+Note that we need to inject $location into the controller in both the array and the function:

 ```js
 angular.module('pirateDetail').component('pirateDetail', {